nkhmelni/Obscura/docs/COMBINED.md

 ## Per-Module Configuration

-You can apply different settings to different source files by using `#define` directives before including `enc_options.h`.
+You can apply different settings to different source files by using `#define` directives before including `config.h`.

 ### CMake